best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 ### Creating the Pipeline

-Our pipeline will have a total of 9 steps:
+Our sparklyr pipeline will have a total of 9 steps:

 1. SQL transformer - resulting from the `ft_dplyr_transformer()` transformation
 2. String indexer for `specialservicetypecategory`